THINGS TO DO OFF CAMPUS

 When your work on campus is done and you’re ready to explore, there is plenty to do and see nearby!

-Nicolls Plaza is about three miles away and has a Chili’s, Quiznos, Starbucks and Stop & Shop grocery store.
-(Just make a right onto Nicolls Road, turn left on 347 at the light, and then make the first right onto Pond Path.)
+Nicolls Plaza is about three miles away and has a Chili’s, Stop & Shop grocery store and a Teachers Federal Credit Union.
+(Just make a right onto Nicolls Road, turn left on 347 at the light, and then make the first right onto Pond Path)

 Smith Point Plaza is a little over three miles away and has a Burger King, Kumo Japanese Steakhouse, Jamba Juice, Greek To-Go and more.
 (Make a right onto Nicolls Road, then turn right on 347 at the light.)

-Other options nearby include Lake Grove Diner, Manhattan Pizza, Tudor Village Delicatessen, Red Tiger Dumpling House and Bench Bar & Grill.
+Other options nearby include Lake Grove Diner, Anthony's Coal Fired Pizza, Tudor Village Delicatessen, Red Tiger Dumpling House and Bench Bar & Grill.

 The Stony Brook Grist Mill is listed on the National Register of Historic Places.
 The mill was used by farmers to grind corn and wheat up until the 1940s.
 Guided tours are given by millers on weekends from spring through fall.

 The Long Island Museum has been accredited by the American Association of Museums since 1973.
 In 2006, the museum joined a small group of museums as a Smithsonian Affiliate.
 Its collections include more than 40,000 items dating from the late 1700s to present.

 Sagamore Hill was the home of Theodore Roosevelt, 26th President of the United States, from 1885 until his death in 1919.
 Often referred to as his "Summer White House," this lovely home was the focus of international attention during his presidency.